Inbibo/adonisfx_docs/docs/maya/skin_merge.md

 5. Press the *Create* button and a message box will notify you that AdnSkinMerge has been created properly.
 The final mesh will follow the animation mesh inputs by default.

-6. To modulate the influence of the simulation mesh inputs, use the maya paintable context and customise the blend weights map.
+6. To modulate the influence of the simulation mesh inputs, use the maya paintable context and customize the blend weights map.

 Once the AdnSkinMerge deformer is created, to modify its input meshes (animation mesh list, simulation mesh list or both) the follow process can be followed: